Statistical Tables | | Future Unconfidence

 (Lofts/Townhomes/TIC)

-The median sales price for single-family, re-sale homes fell 8.5% in January from December.
-It was down 9.8% year-over-year.
+The median sales price for single-family, re-sale homes was up 4.3% year-over-year.

-The sales price to list price ratio, or what buyers are paying over what sellers are asking, fell from 107.3% to 102.7% for homes.
-The ratio for condos/townhomes rose from 97.4% to 98.2%.
+The sales price to list price ratio, or what buyers are paying over what sellers are asking, fell from 111.5% to 108.7% for homes.
+The ratio for condos/townhomes stayed at 101.5%.

 Momentum Statistics